Password Hacking

 Here are some key steps and best practices to help you prevent password hacks:

-Enable 2FA wherever possible.
-This adds an extra layer of security by requiring a second form of verification (like a text message or an authentication app) in addition to your password.
+MFA adds an extra layer of security by requiring a second form of verification, such as a text message or authentication app, beyond your password.
+This makes it much harder for attackers to access your accounts even if they manage to obtain your password.

 Summary